 AQSG is proud to offer its first grant opportunity funded entirely from earnings of the Endowment Fund.
 The grant is specific to outreach projects instead of quilt research and does not require membership in AQSG.
 The $5,000 grant may be awarded to an individual, a group, an organization or institution with the best proposal for outreach projects that advance the mission of the American Quilt Study Group.

 Lucy Hilty Research Grant

-The AQSG Scholarship Program is designed for the purpose of attending the organization's annual seminar by individuals who have serious interest in the aims of the organization and thereby would be encouraged to contribute to the history of quiltmaking.
+The AQSG Scholarship Program is designed for the purpose of attending the organization's annual Seminar by individuals who have serious interest in the aims of the organization and thereby would be encouraged to contribute to the history of quiltmaking.
 Seminar scholarship awards are based on serious interest, need, and the expectation of a future contribution to quilt history.
-Membership in American Quilt Study Group is required to apply for and receive a seminar scholarship.
-A maximum of three seminar scholarships may be awarded in any one year providing funds are available.
+Membership in American Quilt Study Group is required to apply for and receive a Seminar scholarship.
+A maximum of three Seminar scholarships may be awarded in any one year providing funds are available.
 Seminar scholarship recipients may not receive an award more than once.
 Seminar scholarships are not transferable.
-Recipients of a seminar scholarship award get a complimentary seminar registration for the year in which they applied.
+Recipients of a Seminar scholarship award get a complimentary seminar registration for the year in which they applied.
 Application deadline is May 1.
-Contact the office if you are interested in applying for a Seminar Scholarship, or the Seminar Scholarship Chair, Sharon Pinka.
+Please Download the Application for Seminar Scholarship and return it to Seminar Scholarship Chair, Carol Born.

 The AQSG Seminar Scholarship Fund is supported entirely through donations.